 Easy access to your loan is one of the main draws of this option.
 You can apply for Cashline through DBS’ digibank app, and use it for online transactions, when needing to withdraw cash, and to pay bills.
 Repayment can be done flexibly, in days, weeks or months.
 Its interest rate can range between 20.5% to 29.8% per annum.

-If a lower annual interest rate is what you prioritise however, DBS’ Personal Loan offers fixed annual rates from 2.88%, with a 1% processing fee.
-Its loan tenures range from one to five years.
+For a lower interest rate, DBS’ Personal Loan offers annual rates from 3.88% (EIR 7.9% p.a.), with a 1% processing fee.
+The loan tenures range from one to five years.
 You can get cash of up to four times your monthly salary, or 10 times of your annual income is S$120,000 and above.

 UOB CashPlus or Personal Loan

-In terms of personal loans, UOB has an annual interest rate of 3.4%, and is currently offering up to S$600 cash rebate if you apply for a loan amount of at least S$30,000 (up till 28 February 2022).
+In terms of personal loans, UOB has an annual interest rate of 3.99% (EIR 7.49% p.a.).
 You’ll need to be a Singapore Citizen or PR with a minimum annual income of S$30,000, and its loan tenures also one to five years.

 Citi Quick Cash Loan